CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 Or if you just need to work with just paths:

 ```
-Path assetPath = "Assets/Folder/LevelData.asset";
+Asset.Path assetPath = "Assets/Folder/LevelData.asset";
-Path metaPath = assetPath.MetaPath;
+Asset.Path metaPath = assetPath.MetaPath;
 ```

-The secret sauce behind Asset.Path is that you never EVER need to worry about the path being malformed, containing illegal characters, mixing forward with backward slashes, or leaving leading/trailing slashes.
+The secret sauce behind Asset.Path is that you never EVER need to worry about the path being malformed, containing illegal characters, leaving leading/trailing slashes, or the paths not working on Mac OS or Linux due to backslashes.

+Asset.Path also accepts absolute paths and makes them relative.
+But if the path is pointing outside the project, perhaps another project because you copy/pasted that code, it'll throw an exception rather than letting you modify assets in unrelated (!) projects.
+Yes, that can happen, with potentially devastating results!

 Asset.Path also gives access to commonly used System.IO.Path functionality: